mercedesb/staffing-strategy/README.md

 - [forecast-promise](https://www.npmjs.com/package/forecast-promise): Forecast doesn't have a supported API so we're using a small (unsupported) Node package which wraps Forecast and provides a slim API for us to use
 - [DayJS](https://day.js.org/): Since Moment is no longer recommended, using an alternative date library
 - [React Calendar Timeline](https://github.com/namespace-ee/react-calendar-timeline) - For all the timeline functionality

+## TODOs
+- display scenario timeline correctly
+- collapse everything when child is collapsed
+- autocomplete for project & person
+  - update scenarios if selecting an existing project
+- tests, obvi

 ## Getting Started with Create React App